Having a little trouble loading that 4th axis onto your machine table? No worries with this Raytheon powered exoskeleton:

 – The tools in a cart sitting next to the machine.

-– Tools that need rework of some kind–broken endmill, face mill needing new inserts, tools needing sharpening, or whatever.… Read the rest
+– Tools that need rework of some kind–broken endmill, face mill needing new inserts, tools needing sharpening, or whatever.
+There is a “Move” command that makes it easy to move tools between cribs.
+If a tool needs rework, simply “Move” it to the Rework crib so you can keep track of it.

 G-Wizard Calculator Video Tour